pandoc/lua-filters/README.md

 Requirements
 ------------

-Filters are tested against the latest pandoc version.
+Filters are tested against the pandoc version in the latest pandoc/ubuntu Docker image, i.e. usually the latest release.
 There is no guarantee that filters will work with older versions, but many do.

 Some filters depend on external programs, which must be installed